lmcl-umd/websiteWork/content/doc/example/RA_info.md

 1. ***Hours***.
 Enrolling for three credits commits you to 135 hours of work (an average of 9 hours/week) on the project(s) to which you are assigned.
 (Enrolling for two credits may also be possible, which would commit you to 90 hours, or an average of 6 hours/week.)
 Scheduled hours are typically flexible, although the degree of flexibility can vary by research project.
 In general, you should schedule your specific hours at least a week in advance, and ideally farther in advance if posting timeslots for participant signups.
 \
 \
 It is important to keep up with your hours.
 If research tasks are not filling these hours (e.g., because of limited participant signups or pandemic-related research restrictions) then you are expected to work with your instructor to identify other useful ways to contribute (e.g., by working on literature reviews, documenting / writing up aspects of the research, etc.) Students who fall behind in hours can make up time during finals week if necessary, depending on the availability of lab work at the end of the semester.
-If you get significantly behind in your hours (\&gt;10 hours behind where you should be in the term), you should work with your supervisor to make arrangements for completing your hours on time.
+If you get significantly behind in your hours (more than 10 hours behind where you should be in the term), you should work with your supervisor to make arrangements for completing your hours on time.
 \
 \
 _When running experiments:_ One of the most important aspects of a position in a research lab is collecting data (i.e., running experiments).
 It is crucial that you respect participants&#39; time by being on time yourself and being prepared when running an experiment Your grade will be affected if you are late or miss an assigned shift (see details below in the &quot;Grading&quot; section).